OpenSWE1R/swe1r-re/RE:-Models.md

   v17 = v8 / 4;
   v18 = (unsigned int *)v13;

-  for (int32_t v1 = 0; v1 < v17; v1++) {
+  // Loop over each mesh [material?] (?) for (int32_t v1 = 0; v1 < v17; v1++) {
-    if ( (1 << (31 - (v1 & 0x1F))) & dword_E6B180[v1 >> 5] ) {
+    // Check if this mesh is textured if ( (1 << (31 - (v1 & 0x1F))) & dword_E6B180[v1 >> 5] ) {
       v18[v1] = swap32(v18[v1]);
       if ( (v18[v1] & 0xFF000000) == 0x0A000000 ) {
+        // Load texture
         sub_447490(v17, v18[v1] & 0x00FFFFFF, &v18[v1], &v18[v1 + 1]);
       } else if ( v18[v1] != 0x00000000) {
-        v18[v1] = (unsigned int)v13 + v18[v1];
+        // Texture is already in memory, so point into an existing buffer ??? v18[v1] = (unsigned int)v13 + v18[v1];
       }
     }
   }

+  // Parse the model
   sub_4485D0(v13);

   // For certain types, the header seems to be skipped?!